swiftlang/swift-package-manager/Documentation/SystemModules.md

 Swift packages that provide module maps for system libraries are handled differently from regular Swift packages.

-Note that this package may be located elsewhere on your system, such as `/usr/local/` rather than `/usr/`.
+Note that the system library may be located elsewhere on your system, such as `/usr/local/` rather than `/usr/`.

 Create a directory called `CJPEG` next to the `example` directory and initialize it as a package that builds a system module: